I have many motives for writing this article. Recently I was accused by a visitor of only promoting "fluff" hair pieces on Hair Boutique.

 Because of their compassion for people suffering from hair loss, the shop where Bevy went is specially designed to provide ultimate privacy.
 Each hair station is separated from prying eyes and the hair consultant offers the client the option to remove any mirrors.

 Bevy explained that most shops that specialize in similar services are very sensitive to privacy issues.

 When Bevy visited the shop the first time, she still had a majority of her short Pixie hair left, By the time her wig was ready, she had gone through some chemo treatments and had decided to shave her rapidly balding head.

 The people at the wig salon shaved her head for her.
-Bevy chose to face backwards and not look at her head.
+Bevy chose to face backward and not look at her head.
 She decided that she wanted to take her time and get used to having no hair at all when she was ready.